 Your next and final stop on day 2’s Modernist route is Casa Milà, also known as La Pedrera.
 The construction of this UNESCO World Heritage Site took place from 1906 to 1912 and it features impressive patios, the Pedrera Apartment and an enchanting roof terrace.
 Tickets to this spectacular structure cost around 22€ for adults.

-Day 3 – Montjuïc
+Barcelona in 3 days – Day 3 – Montjuïc

 Having explored the city’s Gothic features, marvelled at the Modernist buildings and sampled the local delicacies, we suggest heading to Montjuïc for your last day in Barcelona, beginning with a visit to Las Arenas shopping mall.
 Built in 1900 in the Neomudéjar style typical of 19th century Spain, it was bullfighting ring until 1977.
 Take in its distinctive red brick façade before heading inside for a spot of shopping or something to eat.
 More restaurants can be found on the roof terrace which also has amazing 360 degree views of Barcelona and Montjuïc.